seraphim503/TQSS/readme.md

 6. Copy that exact code and paste it into your  Signature box !

 **Important:** You must keep the command prompt window open for the signature to stay online and update.
 If you close the window, the image will go offline.
+Everytime there will be a unique link created, so you have to update it.
+Working on a perma link update soon.

 ---